 Honestly?
 My legs seem to have fewer nerve endings that most of my other bits.
 I mean, my hands are CONSTANTLY cold, if my neck isn’t covered I get pretty miserable, and my feet can feel frosty through two pairs of socks and a pair of boots.
 But my legs?
 They don’t care.
 I take a 45-minute walk every morning so long as it’s 10 degrees or above, and yeah, my legs get cold but never the miserable, unbearable, make-it-stop kind of cold that afflicts my other parts.
-So I feel entirely ill-equipped to handle this particular reader request, which I believe has been submitted by at least nine of you in recent weeks.
+So I feel relatively ill-equipped to handle this particular reader request, which I believe has been submitted by at least nine of you over the past few years.

 Additionally, if I’m going to spend any length of time outside during the winter, I DON’T wear an outfit that includes tights.
 Tights outfits are for days when I’ll be heading from my house to the car and then into another building.
 If I’ll be walking far or doing a lot of in-and-out action, I wear ponte pants, leggings, slacks, or jeans.
 Even maxi skirts work better than tights in the leg-warming department.
 I’ve lived in wintry climates long enough to know that tights will not work if it’s very cold, very windy, or very wet outside.